-It has come up with teaching evolution.
-It seems to come up with climate change.
-In 2015, then-Florida Governor Rick Scott (now Senator) struck the phrase “climate change” from all state government communications.
-Naturally, not talking about it has obviously not made the problem go away.
-Since 2015, many parts of Florida have experienced the effects of compromised weather systems, including the horrors of Hurricane Matthew and the fact that Miami Beach is underwater whenever it rains.
-It seems that in our 21st century educational landscape, everything can increasingly be perceived as controversy.
+It has come up regarding teaching evolution in life science classes.
+It seems to come up with climate change, not just in education but in state governments.
+In 2015, then-Florida Governor Rick Scott struck the phrase “climate change” from all state government communications.
+(Apparently, since getting elected to the Senate, he has changed his tune, although too little and assuredly too late.)
+As scientists have been warning about for decades, not talking about the issue has obviously not made the problem go away.
+Since 2015, Florida has continued to experience the effects of compromised weather systems, including the horrors of Hurricane Michael and the fact that Miami Beach is underwater whenever it rains.
+It seems that in our 21st century educational landscape and beyond, all things can be perceived as controversy.

 Now, a Florida principal has been reassigned because he would not confirm in communications whether or not the Holocaust was a historical fact.

 To add deep insult to horriffic injury, this principal was an administrator in Boca Raton, FL.
 (Full disclosure, at the date of his reassignment, my own resignation from the School District of Palm Beach County had just been approved.)
 Boca Raton is the second largest city in Palm Beach county, an area that has been referred to as “more Jewish than New York City.”

 I am not Jewish, nor is anyone in my immediate family.
 I know very little about the staff or current student body of Spanish River High School.
 I do know, however, that my husband graduated from Spanish River, and that from observational standpoint, a large number of his friends growing up were Jewish.
 His parents still live in the same house they did when he attended high school, and there is an Orthodox synagogue down the street from them.
 An all-boys Jewish high school is currently being constructed nearby.